7 Tips for Handling Hairdresser and Barber Shop Complaints

 Don’t ignore hairdresser complaints or difficult hair clients.
 Customers remember all manner of service experiences—and they reward response with loyalty.

-A study of more than 400,000 customer service-related tweets found that customers who receive any kind of response from a company were willing to pay that company more.
+A study of more than 400,000 customer service-related tweets found that customers who received any kind of response from a company were willing to pay that company more.
 This was true even if that company already cost more than its competitor.
 It didn’t matter if the customer was happy, furious, or sad.
 All of them were willing to recommend a brand for at least six months after their Twitter interaction.

 Takeaway: Respond to all feedback, good and bad.
 Engaging with even the most confrontational, difficult hair clients can positively impact their relationship with your brand.